 Another friend was Anneliese Schutze: “Who was a journalist and was always very interested in the children.”
 It seems she had also tutored the young Anne.
 I believe Anne like most children do in their innocence confide in their favourite teacher’s many secrets of themselves and their families, other editorial female hands may also have seen the journal and made suggestions pre-publication.
 I even read that a pastor was mentioned as well.

-Later further fresh claims of the authorship of the Frank book will reach the courts, where in Germany raising serious doubts about the handwriting, even the suspected use of biro pens is brought into the mix, all very strange and has never been fully explained to the public and other interested parties.
+Further fresh claims of the authorship of the Frank book will reach the courts in Germany raising serious doubts about the handwriting, even the suspected use of biro pens is brought into the mix.
+All very strange and has never been fully explained to the public and other interested parties.

-In conclusion, the on-going mystery of the alleged literary collaborators of Otto Frank remains unsolved.
-The public may never know the true authorship of these diaries that have comforted and inspired so many in the years since the publication in 1947, and rather like the controversial Shroud of Turin, (which we do not accept is the true face of Christ), so until further tests of carbon dating is carried out on the original diary, and of the additional handwritten notes, this will remain to me another enigma of the 21st century.
+The on-going mystery of the alleged literary collaborators of Otto Frank remains unsolved.
+The public may never know the true authorship of these diaries that have comforted and inspired so many in the years since the publication in 1947, and rather like the controversial Shroud of Turin (which we do not accept is the true face of Christ), so until further tests of carbon dating is carried out on the original diary, and of the additional handwritten notes, this will remain to be another enigma of modern times.

 And I hesitatingly have to inquire of what the young Anne Frank would have made of all of this controversy and concern that surrounds her name, and her diary today, rather akin to the swirling mists from the highlands of Scotland.